go-gitea/gitea/docs/content/doc/packages/npm.en-us.md

 ## Requirements

-To work with the npm package registry, you need [Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) or an other tool like [Yarn](https://classic.yarnpkg.com/en/docs/install).
+To work with the npm package registry, you need [Node.js](https://nodejs.org/en/download/) coupled with a package manager such as [Yarn](https://classic.yarnpkg.com/en/docs/install) or [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) itself.

-The registry supprots [scoped](https://docs.npmjs.com/misc/scope/) and unscoped packages.
+The registry supports [scoped](https://docs.npmjs.com/misc/scope/) and unscoped packages.

 The following examples use the `npm` tool with the scope `@test`.